FFFFFFFXXXXXXX/league_record/readme.md

 ## Resources and Performance

-LeagueRecord takes up ~70MB of your disk space.
+LeagueRecord takes up ~70MB of your disk space with most of that coming from the libobs dependency.

 On a system with a Ryzen 3600 CPU and RX5700 GPU these are the performance numbers measured with Windows Taskmanager.